wchen308/predictive_modelling/README.md

 [Regression Prediction and Model Interpretation with PyCaret](https://nbviewer.jupyter.org/github/weishunc5/predictive_modelling/blob/main/houseprice-pycaret.ipynb)

-**Feature Engineering and Selection with Scikit-Learn: To Be Updated Soon**
+**Feature Engineering and Feature Selection with Scikit-Learn: To Be Updated Soon**

 **Hyperparameter Tuning and Model Interpretation with Scikit-Learn: To Be Updated Soon**